tractatus/wholebrain/README.md

 ### For developers

 Sorry for the poor documentation.
 I’m working on it.
 DM me if interested in contributing or specific dev questions.
+As is usually the case with scientific code this code was written on the go with the purpose of what is valued in academia: getting scientific results and publishing.
+Sorry for this.

+Time, effort and thought on design considerations are required to produce quality code/software.
+Given the publish or perish mantra in academia, this time investment is often spent writing a new publication.
+It's a risk-reward consideration.
+I hope I mitigate the problem at a later time by constantly refractory this code base.

 <a name="installation"/>
 ### Installation instructions